abinit/abinit/doc/tutorial/paral_mbt.md

 Now we will perform a similar calculation taking advantage of the k-point parallelism implemented in the ground-state part.

-First of all, copy the file tmbt_1.abi in the working directory Work_mbt:
+First of all, copy all input files tmbt_*.abi in the working directory Work_mbt:

     cd Work_mbt
-    cp ../tmbt_1.abi .
+    cp ../tmbt_*.abi .

 Now open the input file *\$ABI_TESTS/tutoparal/Input/tmbt_1.abi* in your preferred editor, and look at its structure.

-{% tests/tutoparal/Input/tmbt_1.abi %}
+{% dialog tests/tutoparal/Input/tmbt_1.abi %}

 The first dataset performs a rather standard SCF calculation to obtain the ground-state density.
 The second dataset reads the density file and calculates